klassmann/blog-handling-binary-files-go/README.md

-# blog-processing-binary-files-in-go
+# Blog Post - Processing Binary Files in Go

-Blog Post - Processing Binary Files in Go
+This repository contains examples about a post in my blog.